Quantcast

 United Kingdom

 A Brit "by passport" but with strong nomadic tendencies having spent the last 40 years overseas (Europe, SE Asia, Middle East, North & South America).
-A committed cyclist for the last 20 years and a TDA Alumnus, having completed the Bamboo Road in 2022.
+A committed cyclist for the last 20 years and a TDA Alumnus, having completed the Bamboo Road in 2022 and Journey to the East in 2023.

 right arrow